Norwich City Council

 Here we helped local charity Strong Roots to repair and refurbish their therapeutic garden and wooden therapy hut, a space focused on reducing social isolation and promoting positive mental health.
 We were joined by 5 volunteers from our trade partners at Toolstation who all volunteered their time to get stuck in on the tools to build a wood store to ensure they have sufficient wood supplies to heat the hut and provide therapy services in winter.

-Here we’ve helped to create a more welcoming space in this well-used and popular venue for deaf people, people with hearing impairments and their friends to come together to socialise and take part in activities in a relaxed and familiar environment.
+Here across two VIY projects, we’ve helped to create a more welcoming space in this well-used and popular venue for deaf people, people with hearing impairments and their friends to come together to socialise and take part in activities in a relaxed and familiar environment, such as dance, yoga and bowls.
 We’ve redecorated their large communal spaces and provided new flooring for their meeting room and office.

-Here we are helping to make this important community space, an integration centre supporting young people seeking asylum and refuge in Norfolk, a more welcoming place from which to deliver employability and skills training, social integration activities and support services such as housing, medical and financial awareness.
-We’re helping them to redecorate and create a fit-for-purpose outdoor area with a handmade shed, fence, pathway and planters.
+Here we helped to make this important community space, an integration centre supporting young people seeking asylum and refuge in Norfolk, a more welcoming place from which to deliver employability and skills training, social integration activities such as dance and keep fit, and support services such as housing, medical and financial awareness.
+Along with 29 young people, the majority of whom are supported by the centre or through the People from Abroad team at Norfolk County Council, we helped them to redecorate and create a fit-for-purpose outdoor area with a handmade shed, fence, pathway and planters.